 - plugin installer could display external documentation webpage within a qtwebkit embedded in the installer

 - plugin-installer could show screenshots of the plugin

-#9 Updated by Alexander Bruy about 1 year ago
+#9 Updated by Alexander Bruy over 5 years ago

 - Resolution deleted (